 How are we doing?
-Currently 89.5 percent of Wisconsin's 8,811 locally owned or maintained bridges have a good or fair rating, while 10.5 percent of the state locally owned or maintained bridges have a poor condition rating.
-This represents a 0.3 percent improvement from 2014.
+Currently, 89.1 percent of Wisconsin's 8,820 locally-owned or maintained bridges have a good or fair rating, while 10.9 percent of locally-owned or maintained bridges have a poor condition rating.
+This represents a 0.4 percentage point decline from 2015.
 Additionally, over the last six years the percentage of good and fair condition bridges has been relatively constant.

 What factors affect results?
-Local bridge conditions are affected by the increasing age of bridges; bridge damage caused by corrosion, vehicle collision, and other environmental factors; changing traffic counts; completion of bridge rehabilitation and replacement projects; and funding availability on a state and local level.
+Local bridge conditions are affected by the increasing age of bridges, bridge damage caused by corrosion, vehicle collision and other environmental factors, changing traffic counts, completion of bridge rehabilitation and replacement projects, and funding availability on a state and local level.
 Decisions on rehabilitating or replacing locally-owned bridges are the sole responsibility of the local units of government.

 What are we doing to improve?
 The Local Bridge Program was established to rehabilitate and replace, on a cost-shared basis, the most seriously deficient existing local bridges on Wisconsin's local highway and road systems.
-WisDOT publishes a list of deficient bridges, and WisDOT regional staff work with counties and local governments to identify and prioritize rehabilitation projects for consideration of funding under the Local Bridge Program.
+WisDOT publishes a list of deficient bridges and WisDOT regional staff work with counties and local governments to identify and prioritize rehabilitation projects for consideration of funding under the Local Bridge Program.
 The department has also worked with various state and local partners to implement a change management system to help keep projects on schedule.
 In addition, the department is continuing to develop tools to aid local governments in estimating costs and prioritizing eligible projects.